CURLY TOES (CLINODACTYLY)

 - When occurs may cause the third or second toe to drift in the up direction.

-- Fourth toe may begin to touch the second toe as the third toe drifts up.
+- The fourth toe may begin to touch the second toe as the third toe drifts up.

 - When the third toe may drift under the second toe causing the second toe to drift up.
 The third toe can come close to touching the first.